adunis/globe-seekers-vault/notes/La Magia.md

 Wizards represent the academic approach to arcane magic.
 Their spellbooks contain carefully recorded formulae—mathematical and linguistic patterns that, when properly executed, create specific resonances within the Weave.
 A wizard's spellcasting is precise and methodical, each gesture and word carefully calculated to produce exact effects.
 Their arcane schools represent different theoretical approaches to Weave manipulation, while their thesis work pushes the boundaries of what's possible with mortal manipulation of divine architecture.

 Sorcerers demonstrate a different approach to arcane magic entirely.
 Their power comes from inherent connections to magically potent bloodlines, often tracing back to dragons, Primordial Lords, or other beings of immense power.
 Unlike wizards, who must study the Weave's patterns, sorcerers possess an intuitive understanding of magical forces.
 Their spellcasting flows naturally, their blood itself resonating with the Weave's frequencies.
-Each bloodline represents a different fundamental connection to magical power—draconic bloodlines tap into the ancient magical nature of dragons, while elemental bloodlines might trace back to the Djinn themselves.
+Each bloodline represents a different fundamental connection to magical power—[[Draconic]] bloodlines tap into the ancient magical nature of dragons, while elemental bloodlines might trace back to the Djinn themselves.

 The Magus represents the martial application of arcane understanding, combining physical combat with precise magical theory.
 Their spellstrike technique demonstrates how arcane energy can be woven directly into martial combat, while their stances show the perfect balance between physical discipline and magical control.
 These warrior-scholars exemplify how arcane magic can be adapted beyond pure spellcasting into more practical applications.

 ## Primordial Magic: The Ancient Ways

 Primordial magic stands apart from both divine and arcane traditions by bypassing the Weave entirely.
-Practitioners of this ancient art draw power directly from the Primordial Planes themselves, aided by Spirits—pure, unformed souls waiting to incarnate into mortal life.
+Practitioners of this ancient art draw power directly from the [[Primordial Planes]] themselves, aided by Spirits—pure, unformed souls waiting to incarnate into mortal life.
 This magic predates the gods themselves and remains beyond their control, much to their eternal frustration.

 Druids serve as the primary channels of primordial magic in the modern age.
 Their connection to nature isn't merely symbolic—it's a direct link to the fundamental forces that shaped reality.
 When a druid of the Storm order calls down lightning, they aren't manipulating the Weave like a wizard or channeling divine power like a cleric; they're communicating directly with the primal forces of the storm itself.
 Their wild shape ability demonstrates the fluid nature of primordial magic, allowing them to tap into the fundamental essence of living beings and reshape their own form accordingly.